gautemo/Gaute-Meek-Olsen/src/today-i-learned/git-ignore-commited.md

 ---
-title: Ignore already commited files
+title: Ignore already committed files
 date: 2019-11-18
 category: git
 ---

-If you have some files that should be ignored, but you discovered it after commiting or pushing the files, this will fix that.
+If you have some files that should be ignored, but you discovered them after committing or pushing the files, this will fix that.

 ## Step 1

-Make sure all your changes are commited!
+Make sure all your changes are committed!

 ## Step 2